-She grew up in Arviat, Nunavut and attended high school at the Maani Ulujuk High School in Rankin Inlet and lived in a residence.
+She grew up in Arviat, Nunavut and attended high school in Rankin Inlet and lived in a residence.
 Esther attended Algonquin College in Ottawa, Ontario where she took the Nunavut Sivuniksavut Program and studied Inuit Political History and English.
 Esther attended nursing school in Yellowknife which is affiliated with the University of Victoria, BC in 2006 and worked as a Community Health Nurse in Arviat, Rankin Inlet and as a float nurse for the Kivalliq region.
 She worked in Coral Harbour, Baker Lake, Whale Cove, and Sanikiluaq as well.

 Angeline Letendre, RN, PhD

 Treasurer and Research Chair